Once you have experienced the biodiversity of Mexico Coast to Coast your fascination with this country will reach a whole new level.

 The next day, for some of you, there will be a flight north, and for others a few more days in Mexico to enjoy this magnificent country your own way.

-Your tour includes accommodations at the upper end of Mexican hotels with hearty breakfast, motorcycle rental with liability, theft, and limited collision insurance, transportation to and from the Guadalajara airport between 8 am to 8 pm, plus Welcome and Farewell Dinners, two experienced guides and support vehicle with driver (for Into the Heart of Mexico and Adventure Classic Tours).
+Your tour includes accommodations at the upper end of Mexican hotels with hearty breakfast, motorcycle rental with liability, theft, and limited collision insurance, transportation to and from the Guadalajara airport between 8 am to 8 pm, plus Welcome and Farewell Dinners, experienced guides and support vehicle (for larger tours).

 What's not included?